Peptidase/ArifMeighan/README.md

 ## Data Science Portfolio - Arif Meighan

-This Portfolio is a compilation of different Data Science and Data Analysis projects I have contributed to.
-It pertains several academic, hobby and passion projects from which I have learnt to expand my understanding of my quantitative studies further.
-Please contact me if any questions arise from the content shown on the documents:
+This portfolio is a compilation of different Data Science and Data Analysis projects I have contributed to.
+It includes several academic, hobby, and passion projects from which I have learned to expand my understanding of my quantitative studies further.
+Please contact me if any questions arise from the content shown in the documents:

 - **Email**: [ArifMeighan@hotmail.co.uk](ArifMeighan@hotmail.co.uk)
 - **LinkedIn**: [linkedin.com/arif-meighan](https://www.linkedin.com/in/arif-meighan/)